risd-gd/wp18/README.md

 # Grading

-Course is graded pass fail.
+Course is graded pass/fail.
 One unexcused absence fails the course.
 Check in with instructor if a planned absence is known.
 It is possible to make up a missed day in another session.
 Failing grades will be given for a notable amount of missing work or notable errors in the work provided.
 Passing means you have a working knowledge of the concepts covered in the curriculum.